Obama brokers Japan, South Korea talks as Pyongyang fires missiles

 SIGNAL TO PYONGYANG

-Park, Abe and Obama, who met on the sidelines of a nuclear security summit in the Hague, emphasized the need to work together on containing the North Korean nuclear threat.
+Park, Abe and Obama, who met on the sidelines of a nuclear security summit in the Hague, emphasised the need to work together on containing the North Korean nuclear threat.

 "Over the last five years, close coordination between our three countries succeeded in changing the game with North Korea: our trilateral cooperation has sent a strong signal to Pyongyang that its provocations and threats will be met with a unified response," said Obama, who will visit Japan and South Korea next month.